Spanning the isogeny class of a power of an ordinary elliptic curve over a finite field. Application to the number of rational points of curves of genus $\leq 4$: The description of polarized abelian varieties in terms of lattices

-Notice that if $E$ is such that $R=\End(E) \supset \ZZ[\pi]$ then the image of $\F$ consists of the abelian varieties isomorphic to products of elliptic curves $E_i$ such that the conductor of $\End(E_i)$ divides the conductor of $\End(E)$, as subrings of the maximal order of $F=\Frac(R)$ (see \cite[Theorem 7.5]{JKP+18}).
-However if $R\neq \End(E)$ it may occur that $\F(L)$ is not even an abelian variety (see \cite[Remark 4.6]{JKP+18}).
 Notice that, given an ordinary elliptic curve $E/\Fq$ with Frobenius endomorphism $\pi$, for each order $R$ containing $\ZZ[\pi]$, there exists an elliptic curve over $\FF_q$, isogenous to $E$, with endomorphism ring isomorphic to $R$ (see \cite[Theorem 4.2]{Wat}).
-Hence, in the sequel, we will always assume that the assumption $R=\ZZ[\pi]=\End(E)$ is satisfied.
+Hence, in what follows, we will always assume that the assumption $R=\ZZ[\pi]=\End(E)$ is satisfied.
 Also notice that the main result of \cite{JKP+18} is more general and can also deal with certain supersingular elliptic curves.\\